HotlightOrg/hotlight/readme.md

-# CommandK
+# Hotlight

-Spotlight / (Albert) but for your website or app.
+Spotlight / Albert / Quicksilver but for your website or app.
 In five minutes.

 ## Getting started

 ```
-npm install commandk
+npm install hotlight
 ```

-### React, Vue, Svelte, Angular, Whatever...
+Code examples and documentation for how to use in React, Vue, Svelte, Angular, whatever will be added.